Birthday Calculator

 • Ox: Loyal, reliable, thorough, strong, reasonable, steady, determined.

-• Tiger: Enthusiastic, courageous, ambitious, leadership, confidence, charismatic.
+• Tiger: Enthusiastic, courageous, ambitious, charismatic, and exhibits leadership and confidence.

-• Rabbit: Trustworthy, empathic, modest, diplomatic, sincere, sociable, caretakers.
+• Rabbit: Trustworthy, empathetic, modest, diplomatic, sincere, sociable, and tend to be caretakers.

 • Dragon: Lucky, flexible, eccentric, imaginative, artistic, spiritual, charismatic.